thoughtspot/thoughtspot.github.io/_end-user/search/about-searchiq.md

 <div class="alert alert-info" role="alert">
  <p><strong><i class="fa fa-info-circle"></i>  Note: SearchIQ is in Beta</strong></p>
  <ul type="square">
+  <li>This feature is now deprecated.
+You may not use it starting with release 7.0.
+For details, see Deprecation announcements.</li>
   <li>SearchIQ is only available in English.</li>
   <li>The feature is off by default; to enable it, contact <a href="{{ site.baseurl }}/appliance/contact.html">ThoughtSpot Support</a>.</li>
   <li>You must have the <strong>Can use experimental features</strong> permission.</li>